-- o Students and their parents must submit the school Internet User Agreement. - o E-mail use at school must be for school-related purposes. - Teachers are not permitted to participate in social media with students.
+- o Students and their parents must submit the school Internet User Agreement. - E-mail use at school must be for school-related purposes. - Teachers are not permitted to participate in social media with students.
 Teachers are not expected to participate in social media with parents.

-10.9 Social Media
+10.9 Social Media & A.I.

 - Students and parents must be judicious when posting to social media or the internet.
 Students and parents are not to share confidential information concerning BCS, its staff, students or parents. - Students and parents are accountable for what is posted online.
-Students and parents must not post commentary deemed to be proprietary, copyrighted, defamatory, libelous, obscene or posts that are contrary to the mission of BCS.
-If what is said or posted can be perceived as bullying, harassment or intimidation, it will have consequences. - o Student behavior policies apply to online social media.
+Students and parents must not post commentary deemed to be proprietary, copyrighted, defamatory, libelous, obscene, bullying, harassing, intimidating, or posts that are contrary to the mission of BCS. - Use of AI to complete assignments of any type is prohibited unless expressly directed to do so by the classroom teacher.
+Violation of this policy will be considered Academic Dishonesty and will be subject to disciplinary action.